richardjhughes/texturegenerator/docs/building.md

 install
     + - _platform name_ // Windows/Darwin/Linux
         + - bin
-            + - projectfarm_client // projectfarm_client.exe on Windows
-                any other dependencies
+            // texturegenerator.exe on Windows and any other dependencies
 ```

 Note: If `-c` is passed to `build.py`, the `./src/install` directory will be deleted after the build.